Indian Reserve (1763)

 Restrictions on settlement were to become a flash point in the American Revolutionary War, following the Henderson Purchase of much of Kentucky from the Cherokee in 1775.
-The renegade Cherokee chief Dragging Canoe did not agree to the sale, nor did the Royal Government in London, which forbade settlement in this region.
-As an act of revolution in defiance of the crown, white pioneer settlers began pouring into Kentucky in 1776, opposed by Dragging Canoe in the Cherokee–American wars, which continued until 1794.
+The renegade Cherokee chief Dragging Canoe did not agree to the sale, nor did the British government in London, which forbade settlement in the region.
+As an act of revolution in defiance of the British Crown, white pioneer settlers began pouring into Kentucky in 1776, opposed by Dragging Canoe in the Cherokee–American Wars, which continued until 1794.